Smart polymer: Biomedicine

-Other Applications
+Other

 Smart polymers are not just for drug delivery.
 Their properties make them especially suited for bioseparations.
 The time and costs involved in purifying proteins might be reduced significantly by using smart polymers that undergo rapid reversible changes in response to a change in medium properties.
 Conjugated systems have been used for many years in physical and affinity separations and immunoassays.
 Microscopic changes in the polymer structure are manifested as precipitate formation, which may be used to aid the separation of trapped proteins from solution.

 These systems work when a protein or other molecule that is to be separated from a mix, forms a bioconjugate with the polymer and precipitates with the polymer when its environment undergoes a change.
 The precipitate is removed from the media, thus separating the desired component of the conjugate from the rest of the mixture.
 Removal of this component from the conjugate depends on the recovery of the polymer and a return to its original state, thus hydrogels are very useful for such processes.

 Another approach to controlling biological reactions using smart polymers is to prepare recombinant proteins with built-in polymer binding sites close to ligand or cell binding sites.
 This technique has been used to control ligand and cell binding activity, based on a variety of triggers including temperature and light.

 Smart polymers play an essential part in the technology of self-adaptive wound dressings.
 The dressing design presents proprietary super-absorbent synthetic smart polymers immobilized in the 3-dimensional fiber matrix with added hydration functionality achieved by embedding hydrogel into the core of the material.

 The dressing's mode of action relies on the ability of the polymers to sense and adapt to the changing humidity and fluid content in all areas of the wound simultaneously and to automatically and reversibly switch from absorption to hydration.
 The smart polymer action ensures the active synchronized response of the dressing material to changes in and around the wound to support the optimal moist healing environment at all times.